Calgary East: Calgary East, 1997–2015

 Note: Conservative vote is compared to total of Canadian Alliance and Progressive Conservative vote in 2000.

 Note: Canadian Alliance vote is compared to Reform vote in 1997.

-Calgary East, 1979 - 1988
+Calgary East, 1979–1988

 Calgary East, 1925 - 1952

 Note: Progressive Conservative vote is compared to National Government vote in 1940.

 Note: National Government vote is compared to Conservative vote in 1940.

-East Calgary, 1917 - 1925
+East Calgary, 1917–1925

+(In 1917 William Irvine ran as a joint candidate of the Non-Partisan League and the Calgary Labour League.)